Rodriguinho (footballer, born 1988)

-Rodrigo Eduardo Costa Marinho (born 27 March 1988), commonly known as Rodriguinho, is a Brazilian professional footballer who plays as an attacking midfielder for Cuiabá.
+Rodrigo Eduardo Costa Marinho (born 27 March 1988), commonly known as Rodriguinho, is a Brazilian professional footballer who plays as an attacking midfielder.

 Rodriguinho started his senior professional career with ABC in 2007.
 After stints with Bragantino and América Mineiro, he joined Corinthians in 2013.
 In the 2017 season, he became the joint top-scorer of his team with 11 goals.
 Rodriguinho made his international debut with the Brazil national team on 25 January 2017, against Colombia.

 Club career

 Early career

 Born in Natal, Rio Grande do Norte, Rodriguinho started his professional career with ABC in 2007.
 However, his playing time was limited and he considered becoming a professional futsal player.
 On 20 November 2009, he moved to Bragantino, with the club acquiring 30% of his rights.
 An undisputed starter, he also featured regularly for the reserves.

 América Mineiro

 On 11 May 2011, Rodriguinho moved to América Mineiro after agreeing to a deal which would keep him at the club until the end of 2012 Campeonato Mineiro.
 11 days later, he made his first team debut in a league match against Bahia; scoring a goal in the 2–1 victory.
 On 30 July 2013, he scored a hat-trick and made two assists during a 5–0 victory against Sport Recife.

 In August 2013, Rodriguinho played his 100th match for Coelho in a 1–1 draw against América-RN.
 Although in September, the club announced Rodriguinho's transfer to Qatari club El Jaish, the deal did not materialise It was later revealed that a problem in getting the work visa was the reason behind the deal getting cancelled.
 Nevertheless, Rodriguinho contributed with 25 goals in 103 matches for the club.